-DRAWING & PAINTING (Visual Arts Specialization, Intermediate)

-tion-Intermediate) Grade Level: 9, 10, 11, 12

-Prerequisite: Art I Credit: 1 unit
+DRAWING & PAINTING (Visual Arts Specialization-Intermediate) Grade Level: 9, 10, 11, 12 Prerequisite: Art I

 This course focuses on a variety of drawing and painting techniques and media with emphasis on landscapes, portraits, and still life and is aligned to the Essential Standards visual arts curriculum at the intermediate level.
 Students receive instruction in matting and framing works of arts and are required to matte and frame selected art created in the class.
 Students must provide some art supplies.